 A class may have the following annotations to define what parts of a class are visible, and only the parts explicitly listed as visible below can be accessed (if a class is encrypted and no Protection annotation is defined, the access annotation has the default value Access.documentation):

+'''

-''' type Access = enumeration(hide, icon, documentation, diagram, nonPackageText, nonPackageDuplicate, packageText, packageDuplicate); annotation(Protection(access = Access.documentation)); '''
+annotation(Protection(access = Access.documentation));

+'''

-The items of the Access enumeration have the following meaning:
+The items of the Access enumeration have the following meanings:

 1. Access.hide

 Do not show the class anywhere (it is not possible to inspect any part of the class).

 2. Access.icon